DylanCheetah/reactive-calculator/README.md

 # reactive-calculator
 A simple desktop calculator made with React to demonstrate basic frontend web development concepts.
+A full step-by-step tutorial that teaches how to recreate this project from scratch for educational purposes is included.

 ## Required Software